flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

-For example, out of four not-GCed leaks on the following diagram, only one is the culprit, because, when the object is fixed and gets GCed, the victims it referenced will be also GCed:
+For example, out of four not-GCed leaks on the following diagram, only one is the culprit, because, when the object is fixed and GCed, the victims it referenced will be also GCed:

 ```mermaid